increasinglyunclear/arduino/robots/pcb_spec.md

 ## 8. Mechanical and Access Requirements

 - **USB-C port** on the MCU must be accessible from outside the robot chassis for programming and serial debugging.
 No disassembly should be needed.
-- **Battery JST connector** must be accessible for charging (if using XIAO's built-in charger) or battery swapping.
+- **Battery JST connector** must be accessible for charging or battery swapping.
 - **Board footprint target:** approximately 8 x 8 cm or smaller, to fit a compact robot chassis.
-- **Mounting:** The board should have 4 corner mounting holes (M2 or M2.5) for standoff mounting to the chassis.
-- **Component height:** The MaUWB board (Option A) is the tallest component at ~10 mm.
+- **Component height:** The MaUWB board is the largest component at ~10 mm length.
 All other components are shorter.
-Maximum stack height ~15 mm including headers.
+Stacking is possible: BNO055 is wired via JST connector not pins, same with LED matrix (Robot-A) which needs to be on top - it can be above the MaUWB leaving the OLED visible.
-- **Antenna clearance:** The UWB antenna (on MaUWB or BU03) should not be obstructed by metal or batteries.
-Position the MCU/BU03 module at a board edge or top of the chassis.
+- **Antenna clearance:** The UWB antenna (on MaUWB) should not be obstructed by metal or batteries.
+Position the MCU/BU03 module at a board edge.

 ---